acnadua/kalibrr-job-listings-scraper/README.md

 # Job Listings Web Scraper

 A Python script that scrapes job listings from Kalibrr, a public job board and doesn't require logging in to access the job listings.
 Kalibrr is a dynamic website that requires clicking on a "load more" button to load more job listings instead of pagination.
 For the sake of this project, **we'll treat "pagination" as the amount of "load more" button clicks** to be made before scraping the job listings.
-In addition to scraping job listings, it also provides an AI summary of the job description and requirements.

 ## Features